 ConversaSpain Support & TEFL Certification & Immersion Week Fee

 Become an Auxiliar de Conversación in Madrid

 Practical Information for an Auxiliar de Conversación in Madrid

 Cost of Living in Madrid

-Participants who teach English in Madrid receive €1,000 per month, which is enough to live as a young professional or student in the region.
-To give some context, salaries in Spain are much lower than those in Australia, the UK, or the US, for example.
-According to Numbeo, the world’s largest database made up of user-contributed data, the cost of living in Spain in 15% lower than in the US, and rent in Spain is 42% lower than in the US.
+Participants who teach English in Madrid receive €1,000 per month, which is enough to live as a young professional in the region.
+Salaries in Spain are much lower than those in the USA, Canada, the UK, or Australia, for example.
+According to Numbeo, the world’s largest database made up of user-contributed data, the cost of living in Spain is 36% lower than in the US, and rent in Spain is 58% lower than in the US.

-1. Book temporary accommodation online for the first few days /weeks teaching English in Madrid.
+- Book temporary accommodation online for the first few days or weeks teaching English in Madrid.

-2. Select some suitable apartments/rooms for permanent accommodation before the travel, and arrange some viewings in advance.
+- Take a look at some suitable apartments or rooms for permanent accommodation before traveling and arrange some viewings in advance.

-3. Visit those apartments and check other opportunities in the school area once in Spain.
-Do not sign a contract until seeing the place.
+- Visit those apartments and check other opportunities in the school area once in Spain.
+Do not sign a contract until you see the place.